sehlen-bsi/botan-docs/docs/testspec/src/12_pubkey_kem.rst

 size of the other values, all values except the KAT seeds and the ciphertexts are hashed.

-**Remark from review of 3.12.0:** No substantial change in the test code referenced here (only a trivial namespace refactoring).
-No change in the test vectors referenced here.

 .. table::
    :class: longtable
    :widths: 20 80